fannyynyberg/Federated-Learning-and-Over-the-Air-Computation/README.md

 - **Orthogonal Federated Learning (FL)** – utilizing orthogonal communication and Federated Averaging (FedAvg).
 - **Over-the-Air Federated Learning (Over-the-Air FL)** – utilizing non-orthogonal communication and Over-the-Air Computation (AirComp).

-The goal of this thesis is to evaluate the convergence and accuracy of both methods under different settings.
+The goal of this thesis is to evaluate the convergence, accuracy, and communication efficiency of both methods under different settings.

 ## Project Structure